yowl/CSharpWebGpu/README.md

 dotnet publish --self-contained -r browser-wasm /p:MSBuildEnableWorkloadResolver=false
 ```

-And serve with and web server.
+And serve with any web server.
 Use Chrome with WebGPU enabled to view.
 WebGPU is currently behind a flag in Chrome, see https://developer.chrome.com/docs/web-platform/webgpu/ to turn it on.